infominer33/infominer33.github.io/_posts/2019-06-26-how-i-use-minimal-mistakes.md

   >font-family: "San Francisco", "Roboto", "Segoe UI", "Helvetica Neue", "Lucida Grande", sans-serif;
   >

-So, I'm not 100% but it seems that we have some default themes installed, based upon the most popularly supported?
+So, I'm not 100% but it seems that we have some default fonts installed, based upon the most popularly supported?

 ### JavaScript